monsterZD-git/Company-vacancies-WordPress/README.txt

 == Frequently Asked Questions ==

-= The plugin works through the official HeadHunter API =
+= The plugin works through the official HeadHunter API? =

 Yes, that's right, the plugin works through the official HeadHunter API, all requests are sent to HeadHunter and the received response is recorded in the database of your site.

+= How often is the list of vacancies updated? =

+The plugin makes a request to update the list while saving the search parameters.
+The plugin also creates an event in WP Cron, which once a day updates the list of vacancies on your site.
+Please note that WP Cron is enabled on your site (it is enabled by default).

 == Screenshots ==